 While ductless split systems enjoy unique design characteristics (using inverter technology) that result in high efficiency, their ability to operate without ductwork also saves energy.
 Ample energy is lost in a traditional forced-air system as the air moves through ducts.
 That doesn’t happen with a ductless split system.
 Additionally, all the things that can go wrong with a ducted system – ducts clogged with dirt, debris and other contaminants, duct sections coming apart or hanging loose, inconsistent air delivery depending on distance from the HVAC system – none of that is an issue with a ductless split system.

 Just like with traditional central heating and cooling systems, the benefits of a ductless split system will depend on the quality of the equipment, its energy efficiency, the physical circumstances of your home, how your household uses energy, the climate where you live, and a variety of other factors.
 However, there’s no doubt that ductless split systems are gaining popularity in the United States, including in the greater Cincinnati area.

-Consider scheduling a free appointment, with no obligations, with one of Jansen Heating & Air Conditioning’s installation advisers to discuss how a ductless split cooling and/or heating system could benefit your Cincinnati home.
+Consider scheduling a free appointment, with no obligations, with one of Jansen Heating & Air Conditioning’s installation advisers to discuss how a ductless split system can provide comfortable and efficient heating and air conditioning in a Cincinnati home.